Barriers to healthcare

-Healthcare also treats both physical health and mental health.
+Healthcare also includes treating both physical health and mental health.

-For people with sensory sensitivity, they might feel senses more or less than other people.
-Some people might be highly sensitive or hypersensitive.
-They feel from their senses more intensely.
-Some people have less sensitivity or be hyposensitive.
-They feel from their senses less intensely.
-Further, sensory sensitivity is a problem for many people.
-It is a problem for veterans with PTSD, people with anxiety, autism, concussion, hearing loss and many other challenges.
+People with sensory sensitivity, they might feel senses more or less than other people.
+As a result, some people might be highly sensitive.
+They feel their senses more intensely.
+Some people have less sensitivity.
+They might be hyposensitive and feel their senses less intensely.
+Furthermore, sensory sensitivity is a problem for many people.
+It is a problem for veterans with PTSD.
+For people of any age with anxiety, autism, concussion, hearing loss.
+And finally for many other challenges or underlying disabilities.

-Sensory sensitivity is a common problem for people with autism.
-A recent study shows that adults with autism identify sensory issues as a barrier to receiving healthcare services.
-In an article published in 2017, the authors of the study reported that autistic participants picked not only different but also greater barriers to healthcare, particularly in areas related to emotional regulation, patient-provider communication, sensory sensitivity, and healthcare navigation.
-This is in comparison to people with other disabilities or people without autism.
-Moreover, 30% of the adults with autism who responded, said specifically that the facilities themselves contributed to their sensory issues and were a barrier to their access to healthcare.
+Sensory sensitivity and sensory barriers in healthcare is a common problem for people with autism.
+A recent study shows that adults with autism identify sensory issues as a barrier to receiving adequate healthcare services.
+In this article published in 2017, the authors of the study reported that autistic participants identified sensory barriers to healthcare.
+Particularly in areas related to emotional regulation, patient-provider communication, sensory sensitivity, and healthcare navigation.
+This was in comparison to people with other disabilities or people without autism.
+Moreover, 30% of the adults with autism who responded, said specifically that the facilities themselves contributed to their sensory issues.
+And the sensory issues were a barrier to their access to healthcare.

 Sensory sensitivity is not just a problem for adults with autism.
 There are many people with sensory sensitivity that contributes to sensory issues and in particular, sensory overload.
-Furthermore, this includes people with a number of other underlying conditions that are increasingly prevalent, such as anxiety, autism, concussion, dementia, hearing loss, and post-traumatic stress disorder.
-As well, these conditions and their associated sensory sensitivities impede people’s ability to engage in daily life.
+Furthermore, this includes people with a number of other underlying conditions that are increasingly prevalent.
+Examples are as anxiety, autism, concussion, dementia, hearing loss, and post-traumatic stress disorder.
+As well, these conditions and their associated sensory sensitivities stop people from enjoying daily life.